At a Glance

 The predicted salary is between 24000 - 36000 £ per year.

-The centre is committed to safeguarding and promoting the welfare of our young people and expects all staff to share this commitment.
-These posts are subject to a fully-enhanced DBS check.
-Our recruitment procedures are rigorous in this respect.
+The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+This post is subject to a fully enhanced DBS check.

 Want to know more about Salford?